GCourtney27/CPlusPlus-DynamicHotReloading/README.md

 # Getting Started
 1. Clone the repo
+2. Install the MinGW compiler in the default location
-2. Run the app and change `FileEntity.cpp`
+3. Run the app and change `Scriptable_Actor.cpp`
-3. Press '1' to recompile and view your changes
+4. Press 'c' to recompile and view your changes or 'q' to quit